Jank14/Ucmerced-Based-Satellite-Images-multiclass-Classification/README.md

 This project is a research projects which contains various features extraction techniques like spatial level features and temporal features.
 This features are fused together,tested together as well independently.

-Various accuracy enchancing techniques like augmentation and feature level fusion are used Project contains various ipynb notebooks tried on the dataset.
+Various accuracy enchancing techniques like augmentation and feature level fusion of dct and lbp are used Project contains various ipynb notebooks tried on the dataset.